FAQs

 Q: How much is tuition and registration?

-A: Registration is divided into three windows - Early, Standard, and Late registration - with corresponding fees.
+A: Registration is divided into three windows - Early, Standard, and Late - with corresponding fees.
 Please click here for more information about tuition & registration.

 Q: Do you offer financial aid?

 A: Yes.
 We offer financial aid to qualified applicants.
-Please refer to the tuition & aid section for further details on our financial aid program and deadlines.
+Please refer to the tuition & aid section for further details on our financial assistance program and deadlines.
 Financial aid applications can be downloaded from our website.

 Q: Do you offer both Eastern and Western Armenian dialects?
 If so, do I choose what class my child will be in?

 A: As you complete the online registration application, one of the questions asks for your preference.
-If you are unsure which dialect to choose, we recommend you choose the dialect spoken at home and/or among family to help ease the learning curve.
+If you are unsure which dialect to choose, we recommend you select the dialect spoken at home and/or among family to help ease the learning curve.
 If your child has taken Armenian classes before attending Pilibos, we recommend continuing with the same dialect.

 Q: Does Pilibos offer bus transportation?

 A: Yes!
-We currently offer a bus service to and from Glendale and Burbank for our 1st-12th grade students.
+We currently offer a bus service to and from Glendale and Burbank for our 1st-12th grade Scholars.
 Bus transportation fees differ every year.
 You can find more information about our transportation by clicking here.
 More routes may soon be available.

 Q: Does Pilibos have a lunch program?